A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

-\bmhead{Graph-Theoretic Metric Definition} We adopt five representative graph-theoretic metrics to quantify the architectural property of models and the brain.
+We adopt five representative graph-theoretic metrics that quantify the topological properties of models and the brain.

-\textbf{Average Clustering Coefficient} (based on \( G_{\text{conn}} \)): Measures the extent to which a node's neighbors are also connected to each other, reflecting the strength of local clustering in the network:
+\textbf{Average Clustering Coefficient} (based on \( G_{\text{conn}} \)): Measures the extent to which a node's neighbors are also connected to each other, which is a measure of the strength of local clustering in the graph:

-where \(n\) represents the total number of nodes in the network, \( T_i \) is the number of closed triangles for node \( i \), and \( k_i \) is its degree.
-A higher value of \( C \) indicates strong local structural integration.
+where \(n\) is the total number of nodes in the graph, \( T_i \) is the number of closed triangles for node \( i \), and \( k_i \) is its degree.
+A higher value of \( C \) corresponds to stronger local organizational integration.

-\textbf{Modularity} (based on \( G_{\text{conn}} \)): Measures how well a network can be partitioned into sub-modules (communities) by comparing the density of intra-module connections to that of a random graph:
+\textbf{Modularity} (based on \( G_{\text{conn}} \)): Measures how well a graph can be partitioned into sub-modules (communities) by comparing the density of intra-module connections to that of a random graph: